How to add and subtract dates, days, weeks, months and years in Excel

 Example 2.
 Add or subtract months to a date with Excel EDATE

 Microsoft Excel provides a special function that returns a date that is a specified number of months before or after the start date - the EDATE function.
-It is available in modern versions of Excel 2007, 2010, 2013 and upcoming Excel 2016.
+It is available in all versions of Excel 2007 and higher.

 The following formula used on our column of dates yields exactly the same results as the DATE function in the previous example: